Gulf Environmental Benefit Fund in Alabama

 Fowl River Watershed Restoration – Phase I (2013)

-NFWF anticipates approving projects on an annual basis and is engaged in consultation with the Alabama Department of Conservation and Natural Resources and federal resource agencies to identify priority conservation projects for consideration under the Gulf Environmental Benefit Fund.
+NFWF is engaged in consultation with the Alabama Department of Conservation and Natural Resources, FWS and NOAA to identify priority conservation projects for consideration under the Gulf Environmental Benefit Fund.
 Reveiw of the 2015 cycle proposals is expected to begin in the spring of 2015.

 About the Gulf Environmental Benefit Fund